Costello1329/cpp-mipt-2021/roadmap/readme.md

 ### Templates:
 - Functions specialization
 - What are templates (motivation):
-    - Template classes and functions, exampels
+    - Template classes and functions, examples
 - Template specializations:
-    - The principle: `particular is preferable to general`.
+    - The principle: `particular is preferable to general`
+    - The principle is `the exact match is better`
     - Partial and full specializations
-    - The principle is `the exact match is better`
     - Function specialization vs template function specialization
     - Compiler selection rules for specialization and overloading candidates
 - Template parameters that are not types (example: `std::array`).
 Template template parameters
 - `typedef` keyword
-- `using` keyword
-    - template `using`
+- `using` keyword: template and non-template `using` versions
-    - in-class `using`
-    - in-scope `using`
-- `static_assert`
--  template recursion: ideas and usage
+-  template recursion: ideas and usage (example: function `print_all`)

 ### Exceptions:
 - General idea: